YimMenu/YimMenu/README.md

 ## Injecting the menu

 Check the release section on right side of this page.
-Check the latest release page and download the dll.
+Check the latest release page and download the build.
 Inject it using injectors like [Xenos](https://github.com/DarthTon/Xenos).

+You can also download the latest release build from this [link](https://github.com/lonelybud/YimMenu/releases/latest/download/YimMenu.dll)